CrociDB/bulletty/README.md

-<h1 align="center">bulletty</h1>
+<h1 align="center">📰 bulletty</h1>
+<p align="center">The TUI RSS/ATOM feed reader that lets your decide where to store your data.</p>

 <p align="center">
   <img src="img/screenshot.gif" alt="bulletty" />
 </p>

-**bulletty** is a feed (RSS and ATOM) reader for the terminal.
+**bulletty** is a TUI feed (RSS and ATOM) reader.
 Read your subscriptions within your terminal.
 It downloads the entries for offline reading so all the data is yours: your subscriptions, highlights, comments, etc. You only need to sync the `data` folder.

 It's in active development.